An Adaptive Locally Connected Neuron Model: Focusing Neuron: Method

 \subsection{Focusing neuron}

-A focusing neuron is an adaptive locally connected neuron.
+A focusing neuron is an adaptive, locally connected neuron.
 Figure~\ref{fig:focus_neuron} depicts the new model as a neuron with a backward focus attachment.
-The role of the focus is to enhance/suppress the connection weights for some inputs in the domain and to collect/filter data from the rest.
+The role of the focus is to suppress the connection weights for some inputs to allow signals from the rest.
 The name is motivated by the fact that the neuron can change both its local receptive field location and its size (aperture).
 The new model assumes a topological (positional) continuous input space where the focus function is differentiable.

-We describe a focus mechanism for a one-dimensional input topology.
-Generalization to higher dimensions is straightforward.
+The following describes a focus mechanism for a one-dimensional input topology which can be simply generalized to further dimensions.
 Let $\tau(i)\in\Re$ denote a mapping for the position of the input indexed with $i$.
 The focusing model has the following functional form:

-The deterministic focus function $\phi$ with its parameter set as $\Theta$ generates a focus coefficient for each input $i$ at position $\tau(i)$.
+The focus function $\phi$ with its parameters ($\bm{\Theta}$) generates a focus coefficient for each input $i$ at position $\tau(i)$.
 This may resemble the addition of a second weight for the connection.
-However, the coefficient values are dependent and controlled by the parameter set as $\Theta$ for each neuron.
-With the appropriate functional form and parameters, the neuron can change its input subset by moving, growing or shrinking its receptive aperture.
-The model complies with the popular tensor processing libraries which perform layer-wise operations.
-For a layer of focusing neurons, a simple element-wise multiplication of the focus coefficient matrix $\Phi$ can mask and scale the connection weight matrix $W$.
+However, the coefficient values are dependent and controlled by the neuron's $\bm{\Theta}$ value.
+With the appropriate functional form and parameters, the neuron can change its input subset by moving or resizing its receptive aperture.
+This model complies with the popular tensor processing libraries which perform layer-wise operations.
+The effective (product) weight matrix $\bm{K}$ is computed by an element-wise multiplication of the focus coefficients $\bm{\Phi}$ with weights $\bm{W}$ (see Algorithm \ref{algo:1}).